Jonathan Schofield starts the epic tale of Manchester architecture

 The Pennine fringes of Greater Manchester make an especially happy hunting ground for weavers houses, but there are plenty of these buildings in the city centre.
 The Grey Horse pub on Portland Street is typical, with the distinctive second floor windows maximising light for the intricate labour of weaving or spinning.
 There’s a row on Liverpool Road too, several with the second floor workshop windows, and again, as with the posher houses round the corner on St John Street, they are being converted back into real homes.

-This article was originally published in 2009, but has been comprehensively rewritten.
+This archive article has been comprehensively rewritten.